SleightlyDreadful/Carbon-Copy/README.md

 <details>

-  <summary> <strong> Avatar's Animator is not Humanoid </strong> </summary>
+  <summary> <strong> Your Avatar's Descriptor is set as Non-Humanoid </strong> </summary>

 ######

 <blockquote>

 The avatar's rig is not set to humanoid in Unity.
-Please set it to humanoid before proceeding.
+Please set it to humanoid and map the required bones before proceeding.

 </details>